Piyush24102000/BWI/README.md

 This assignment is developed in Javascript, Node.js , MongoDB and Express.js

 ## Installation
+Either send request to this deployed URL `https://innovate-blush.vercel.app` or setup in local environment
 1) You should have node installed on your device.
 2) Navigate to the folder and type "npm install" in the terminal of vs-code.
 3) Using "npm install" all the dependencies will be installed.